canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 6. **Standardize Architecture**: Choose either a strict MVVM pattern or another architecture and implement it consistently across all features.

-7. **Complete Core Infrastructure**: Implement the described logging, storage, and navigation infrastructure or update documentation to reflect the current approach.
+7. **Implement Missing Core Infrastructure**: Implement the described storage infrastructure or update documentation to reflect the current approach.

 8. **Create Migration Plan**: Develop a plan to address the discrepancies, prioritizing features that are critical for the application's core functionality.